The basics of HVAC systems and their components

 • Air Conditioning Technicians

-Aside from a degree in mechanical engineering, electrical engineering or a related field, there are a number of skills that can help you in your HVAC career, including:
+Aside from a degree in mechanical engineering, electrical engineering or a related field, several skills can help you in your HVAC career, including:

 Get in touch

-If your organisation is currently hiring building design, construction or facilities management professionals, get in touch with the expert recruitment team at PRS.
+If your organisation is hiring building design, construction or facilities management professionals, contact PRS’s expert recruitment team.

 Share Article